 - Yale College understands that some students may wish to live in the residential college that an immediate family member lived/lives in.
 Incoming students may request a specific residential college if and only if a parent/guardian, sibling or grandparent lived/lives in that residential college as a Yale undergraduate.
 If you have a sibling who will be enrolled in Yale College during this upcoming school year, you may opt into or opt out of their residential college.
 Siblings (same-year or different-year) may individually request either to be assigned to the same college or placed randomly.
 Please note that we will not house siblings (same-year or different-year) in the same suite.

 - A student who requests a disability-related housing accommodation must complete the online registration form for Student Accessibility Services (SAS).
-Additionally, the SAS Housing and Advising Form (completed by a treating medical professional) must be attached to the registration form as supporting medical documentation.
+Additionally, the SAS Housing Form (completed by a treating medical professional) must be attached to the registration form as supporting medical documentation.
 Please complete all fields and include sufficient information for SAS to understand the situation fully and consider reasonable accommodations.
 A timely response is especially important because rooming assignments, once made, may not be changed.
 Although students will learn their college assignments on Wednesday, June 23 (date is subject to change).
 Please note: many physicians have exceptionally busy practices and it can take some time before they complete and return the required Housing and Advising Form.
-It is important that you contact your
+It is important that you contact your clinician well in advance of the May 11 deadline so that you have appropriate documentation in hand.

 - Students who observe the Jewish sabbath should complete this form to ensure their housing arrangements will accommodate their observance.
 The form is due on May 11 so that these housing needs can be taken into considerations.
 The University Chaplain’s Office is happy to answer questions and guide students through this process.
 You can contact Associate University Chaplain Maytal Saltiel at email@example.com.